Manage Your Application Environment

 With this option, you create different indices for each environment.
 You can prefix each index’s name with the name of its environment:

-Since these indices are on the same application, they share the same App ID.
-Yet, you can create an Algolia user for each environment with different search and admin API keys to control their access level.
+Since these indices are on the same application, they share the same application ID.
+However, you can create an Algolia user for each environment with different search and admin API keys to control their access level.

 You can create a new team member with access to all indices of a single environment.